Eagle Rock and Curracurrong Falls (Via Wattamolla)

 Royal National Park coastal cliffs

-As a side note, have you noticed the subtle difference in spelling?
+Have you noticed the subtle difference in spelling?

 It’s the CurracurrAng Gully and Cove, and the CurracurrOng Creek and Falls.
 How one letter can cause so much confusion!

-3. Curracurrong Creek and Falls
+3. Curracurrong Falls

 Curracurrong Creek crossing